World Chefs: Charles Phan recounts career, shares tips in new book

-NEW YORK (Reuters) - Award-winning chef Charles Phan chronicles his career and shares his recipes for Vietnamese cuisine in his newest cookbook, “The Slanted Door,” named after his famous San Francisco restaurant.
+NEW YORK, Jan 27 (Reuters) - Award-winning chef Charles Phan chronicles his career and shares his recipes for Vietnamese cuisine in his newest cookbook, “The Slanted Door,” named after his famous San Francisco restaurant.

 The book, a follow-up to Phan’s “Vietnamese Home Cooking,” details the history of the restaurant he opened in 1995 and includes wine notes and cocktail recipes.